Mie potential

-The Mie potential is an intermolecular pair potential, i.e. it describes the interactions between particles at the atomic level.
+The Mie potential is an interaction potential describing the interactions between particles on the atomic level.
+It is mostly used for describing intermolecular interactions, but at times also for modeling intramolecular interaction, i.e. bonds.

-The model is attributed to the German physicist Gustave Mie.
-The Mie potential is the generalized case of the Lennard-Jones (LJ) potential, which is perhaps the single most widely used pair potential.
+The Mie potential is named after the German physicist Gustav Mie; yet the history of intermolecular potentials is more complicated.
+The Mie potential is the generalized case of the Lennard-Jones (LJ) potential, which is perhaps the most widely used pair potential.